 One of the primary causes of damage to books is caused by several species of beetles.
 Interestingly, the majority of the damage is not caused by the adult beetle, but by its larvae.
 The adult lays its eggs within accessible crevices in the book.
-As the larvae develops, it feeds off of the starch in the paper, and eventually may bore through sections of the text block.
+As the larvae develop, it feeds off of the starch in the paper and eventually may bore through sections of the text block.
 This can result in the appearance of holes and channels.
 The larvae can look like a worm at different stages, and it is believed how the term “bookworm” originated.

 While typically known to be significantly detrimental to wood, they can also quickly cause damage to the covers and bindings on books.

-These small white insects tend to infest damp and moldy books, and feed on the mold and fungi within the text block.
+These small white insects tend to infest damp and moldy books and feed on the mold and fungi within the text block.

 Fortunately, there are a few ways to easily safeguard your collection and avoid unwelcome guests.

-Climate-controlled environment–Like fine art, antiques and furniture, it is best to avoid fluctuations in climate and generally maintain a 70-degree temperature with 50% RH.
+Climate-controlled environment – Like fine art, antiques, and furniture, it is best to avoid fluctuations in climate and generally maintain a 70-degree temperature with 50% RH.

-Do not store packed in basements or attics–These areas are typically more prone to pests.
+Do not store packed in basements or attics – These areas are typically more prone to pests.
 They also are not climate controlled and are prone to water damage.

-Do not store directly boxed on the floor–Items stored on the floor are vulnerable to pests and water damage.
+Do not store directly boxed on the floor – Items stored on the floor are vulnerable to pests and water damage.
 Items should always be elevated at least 3” off from the floor.

 Pesticide should never be applied to a book or paper, it could cause staining and further deterioration of the piece.
 Contact a specialist to determine if the area where the infested piece should be addressed.